rubenwardy/minetest_modding_book/_en/players/sfinv.md

 an API that allows you to add and otherwise manage the pages shown.

-Whilst SFINV by default shows pages as tabs, pages are called "pages" as it's entirely possible that a mod or subgame decides to show them in some other format instead.
+Whilst SFINV by default shows pages as tabs, pages are called "pages" as it's entirely possible that a mod or game decides to show them in some other format instead.

 * [Registering a Page](#registering-a-page)